SarthakSri98/magnusfluxx/content/products/inspector-saab.md

   "MongoDB"
 ]
 learnings: [
-  "Natural language input makes people dream big—too big sometimes.", "Speed and visual feedback matter more than accuracy in early UX.", "People love power tools that feel like play, not productivity."
+  "Natural language input makes people dream big-too big sometimes.", "Speed and visual feedback matter more than accuracy in early UX.", "People love power tools that feel like play, not productivity."
 ]